 - Cheese sauce

 - Diced tomatoes

-In a large skillet, on medium-high heat, add the 1 tbsp olive oil to the pan.
+- In a large skillet, on medium-high heat, add the 1 tablespoon olive oil to the pan.
 When the pan is hot, sauté the onion, bell pepper, and jalapeno pepper for approximately 7 minutes, or until they soften.
-Add the 1 ½ cups of meat filling, 1 tbsp chili powder, 2 tsp cumin, 1 tsp smoked paprika, and salt and pepper to taste and cook until heated all the way through, approximately 4 minutes.
+Add the 1 ½ cups of meat filling, 1 tablespoon chili powder, 2 teaspoon cumin, 1 teaspoon smoked paprika, and salt and pepper to taste and cook until heated all the way through, approximately 4 minutes.

 - Be sure to pierce the potatoes.
 This allows the steam to escape and will prevent the potato from exploding.

 - The meat filling and cheese recipes may make more than you’ll use for this recipe.
 You can freeze them in an air-tight container for up to 3 months.

 - The Nutrition Facts are an Estimate Only.